l1t48/EasyBank/README.md

 - Certain frontend components rely directly on MongoDB _id values.
 Replacing these with generated public identifiers would reduce potential security exposure.
 - Multiple supervisors or administrators may see the same pending transactions simultaneously.
 Although backend atomic updates ensure that only one action succeeds and real-time updates synchronize the UI, this can still result in duplicated review work.
 Possible improvements include: 1.
 Atomic transaction assignment per supervisor, 2.
 Temporary locking mechanisms with TTL, 3.
 Queue-based transaction distribution
 For a portfolio project, the current solution was considered sufficient.
+- API layering/versioning was not implemented in this project but should be included to improve scalability, maintainability, and backward compatibility as the system grows.

 ### 11.3 Frontend & User Experience
 - Some frontend components make additional temporary API calls, resulting in unnecessary requests.
 These could be optimized by redesigning backend endpoints.
 This was deprioritized during the final stages of development.